Aliases for CLEC4M Gene

 CLEC4M (C-Type Lectin Domain Family 4, Member M) is a Protein Coding gene.
-Diseases associated with CLEC4M include severe acute respiratory syndrome and intrauterine infections.
-Among its related pathways are Tuberculosis and Influenza A. GO annotations related to this gene include receptor activity and peptide antigen binding.
+Diseases associated with CLEC4M include severe acute respiratory syndrome and japanese encephalitis.
+Among its related pathways are Tuberculosis and Influenza A. GO annotations related to this gene include receptor activity and calcium-dependent protein binding.
 An important paralog of this gene is CLEC4D.

 UniProtKB/Swiss-Prot for CLEC4M Gene

 Probable pathogen-recognition receptor involved in peripheral immune surveillance in liver.
 May mediate the endocytosis of pathogens which are subsequently degraded in lysosomal compartments.
-Probably recognizes in a calcium-dependent manner high mannose N-linked oligosaccharides in a variety of pathogen antigens, including HIV-1 gp120, HIV-2 gp120, SIV gp120, ebolavirus glycoproteins, HCV E2, and human SARS coronavirus protein S. Is a receptor for ICAM3, probably by binding to mannose-like carbohydrates.
-Is presumably a coreceptor for the SARS coronavirus.
+Is a receptor for ICAM3, probably by binding to mannose-like carbohydrates.